jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 **Giving of evidence by undercover Police officers**

 ### 108 Undercover Police officers
-(1) This section and section 109 apply in any case where a person is being, or is to be, proceeded against by indictment— (a) for any offence that is punishable by imprisonment for life or for a term of at least 7 years; or (b) for any other offence against any provisions of the Misuse of Drugs Act 1975, except sections 7 and 13; or (c) for an offence against section 98A of the Crimes Act 1961; or (d) for conspiracy to commit, or for attempting to commit, an offence described in paragraph (a) or (b).
+(1) This section and section 109 apply in any case where a person is being, or is to be, proceeded against— (a) for any offence that is punishable by imprisonment for life or for a term of at least 7 years; or (b) for any other offence against any provisions of the Misuse of Drugs Act 1975 punishable by imprisonment for life or for a term of at least 5 years; or
+  (c) for an offence against section 98A of the Crimes Act 1961; or (d) for conspiracy to commit, or for attempting to commit, an offence described in paragraph (a) or (b).
-(2) If, in any proceeding to which this section applies, it is intended to call an undercover Police officer as a witness for the prosecution, the Commissioner of Police may, at any time before an indictment is presented, file in the court in which the proceedings are to be held a certificate signed by the Commissioner stating, in respect of that witness, the following particulars:
+(2) If, in any proceeding to which this section applies, it is intended to call an undercover Police officer as a witness for the prosecution, the Commissioner of Police may, as soon as is reasonably practicable after a defendant has pleaded not guilty, file in the court in which the proceedings are to be held a certificate signed by the Commissioner stating, in respect of that witness, the following particulars:
   (a) that during the period specified in the certificate the witness was a member of the Police and acted as an undercover Police officer:
   (b) that the witness has not been convicted of any offence or (as the case may require) that the witness has not been convicted of any offence other than the offence, or offences, described in the certificate:
   (c) that the witness has not been found guilty of a breach of the code of conduct prescribed under section 20 of the Policing Act 2008, or (as the case may require) that the witness has not been found guilty of any breach of that kind, other than a breach described in the certificate.